Rumindu/my-notes/JavaScript.md

 # Spread operator vs Rest operator
 - Spread and rest both use the same `...` syntax, but they do opposite things depending on where they appear: [freecodecamp-javascript-rest-vs-spread-operators](https://www.freecodecamp.org/news/javascript-rest-vs-spread-operators/).
-# Object de structuring with providing new variable names.
+# Object de-structuring with providing new variable names.
 ``` js
 const o = { p: 42, q: true };
 const { p: foo, q: bar } = o;